05e/sort-visualizer/README.md

 - Done!

 # Not working?
-FOr further help, information, and requirements visit the github of the project template I used: https://github.com/lutrarutra/SFML-Project-Template
+For further help, information, and requirements visit the github of the project template I used: https://github.com/lutrarutra/SFML-Project-Template

 # SFML
 This project uses the SFML library version 2.5.1.